akash073/ieims-auth-demo/README.md

 We have configured the following users in the `development` realm:

-- razzak: has the client role ADMIN in client api-1
+- razzak: has the client role ADMIN in client api-1 and app-mvc
-- ananta: has the client role USER in client api-1
+- ananta: has the client role USER in client api-1 and app-mvc

 The passwords of the usres are the same as their usernames.